The purpose and proper use of bidets, those mysterious European bathroom fixturesAlso see:

 Note the classic spigot on the wall and the red plastic mini-pitcher.
 For some reason the pitcher is almost always red....

-The second picture above is from the Mavi House guesthouse, Sultanahmet district, İstanbul, Turkey.
+This similar toilet is in the Mavi House guesthouse, Sultanahmet district, İstanbul, Turkey.

 It's another great spigot-and-pitcher example, and this one is also red.